-This Psalm is titled, To the Chief Musician.
+This psalm is titled To the Chief Musician.
 A Song.
 A Psalm.
-As with Psalm 65, it describes it as both a Song and a Psalm.
-This is the first Psalm since Psalm 50 to not be attributed to David.
+As with Psalm 65, it is described as both a Song and a Psalm.
+This is the first psalm since Psalm 50 to not be attributed to David.

 “This Psalm is said to be recited on Easter day, by the Greek church: it is described in the Greek Bible as A Psalm of the Resurrection, and may be understood to refer, in a prophetic sense, to the regeneration of the world, through the conversion of the Gentiles.”
 (Daniel Cresswell, cited in Spurgeon)

 A. Praising the God of all the earth.

 1. (1-2) Singing to the honor of His name.

 Make a joyful shout to God, all the earth!

 a.
 Make a joyful shout to God, all the earth: As in the previous and the next psalm, Psalm 66 has not only Israel in view but all the earth.
 The psalmist understood that God was not only God over Israel, but the whole world.
 It was good and appropriate for him to call everyone to joyfully praise God.

 i.
 “Composers of tunes for the congregation should see to it that their airs are cheerful; we need not so much noise, as joyful noise.”
 (Spurgeon)

 b.
 Make His praise glorious: Song is not the only way to praise God, but it is one of the chief ways.
 The psalmist encouraged all to sing out the honor of His name, and to do it in a way that made God’s praise glorious.

 i.
 “Praise requires concentration on the thing, person, or deity being praised.
 Thanks tend to be focused on what the speaker has received, and thus may become rather narrow and perfunctory.
 In the expression of thanksgiving, the self may become the primary subject, but this is much less likely to happen in praise.”
 (Tate, cited in Boice)